Activision Blizzard employees push back against leadership's lawsuit response

 Over 1,000 current and former Activision Blizzard employees have penned an open letter to company executives, condemning their response to a lawsuit filed by the California Department of Fair Housing and Employment alleging a toxic work culture at the company.

-The letter, first obtained by Bloomberg News, spells out a number of objections to a statement made by Activision Blizzard executive Fran Townsend after the lawsuit’s filing last week.
-The letter’s signees have called for the company to issue new statements in support of victims of sexual assault, harassment, and discrimination, as well as for Fran Townsend to resign from the position of Executive Sponsor of the company’s Employee’s women’s network.
+The letter, first obtained by Bloomberg News, spells out a number of objections to a statement made by Activision Blizzard's legal team after the lawsuit’s filing last week.
+The letter’s signees have called for the company to issue new statements in support of victims of sexual assault, harassment, and discrimination, as well as for Fran Townsend to resign from the position of Executive Sponsor of the company’s Employee’s women’s network after her message to employees doubled down on the company statement.

-“To claim this is a ;truly meritless and irresponsible lawsuit,' while seeing so many current and former employees speak out about their own experiences regarding harassment and abuse, is simply unacceptable,” the former employees wrote.
+“To claim this is a 'truly meritless and irresponsible lawsuit,' while seeing so many current and former employees speak out about their own experiences regarding harassment and abuse, is simply unacceptable,” the former employees wrote.

 The letter follows a number of employees coming out over the last few days with allegations that corroborate the State of California’s lawsuit.
 Some stories reviewed by Gamasutra name Alex Afrasiabi, one of the senior employees named in the suit.